Oh My Girl: 2020: Eternally, Nonstop, and commercial success

 Oh My Girl also teased a collaboration with Keanu Silva and Mougleta on August 21.
 The collaboration single "Rocket Ride" was released on August 28.

 On September 23, Oh My Girl announced on their Japanese website that they will be releasing their first Japanese single "Etoile / Nonstop Japanese ver." on November 25.
 The single contains the previous three digital releases that were revealed over the past three months: Nonstop (Japanese ver.), Lemonade, and Tear Rain, along with the new single Etoile, which was released digitally on music platforms on October 8, 2020.
 There will be four versions of the single, each will contain a different instrumental track.
 There will also be a special "Anime Edition" that will contain an English Version of Etoile.
 On October 15, the Korean version of Etoile was released digitally on all music platforms.

-2021–present: Dear OhMyGirl, Real Love, Oh My Girl Best and Jiho's departure
+2021–2022: Dear OhMyGirl, Real Love, Oh My Girl Best and Jiho's departure

 On April 16, 2021, WM Entertainment announced that Oh My Girl would return with a new album in early May.
 Their eighth EP Dear OhMyGirl was released on May 10, alongside the lead single "Dun Dun Dance".
 The single peaked atop the Gaon Digital Chart, becoming the group's first chart-topper.
 On July 14, Oh My Girl announced their second Japanese single "Dun Dun Dance Japanese ver.", which was released on September 22.
 On December 23, Oh My Girl released the promotional single "Shark" through Universe Music for the mobile application, Universe.